nokia/ClickNF/README.md

 All the examples below uses the test-tcp-layer2.click compound element that provide TCP stack to Click.
 Each element used in the configuration files has a number of parameters that can be used to change their behavior.
 Note that, to run the experiments, you need to change at least IP and MAC addresses in the configurations provided.

+For some details about the usage of TCPEpollServer/Client building blocks used to develop modula apps, please read the modules' README in tcpepollserver.cc and tcpepollclient.cc .

 Bulk transfer:
 ------------------------